Surveying & GNSS

 Grid North

-Grid north is the direction of the vertical lines (meridians) on a map’s grid system, such as those used in the Universal Transverse Mercator (UTM) or Military Grid Reference System (MGRS).
-Grid north aligns with the map’s coordinate system rather than true or magnetic north.
-Since the Earth is a sphere, projecting its surface onto a flat map introduces distortions, causing grid north to differ slightly from true north.
-This discrepancy, known as grid convergence, becomes more pronounced the farther one moves from the central meridian of the map projection.
+Grid north is the direction of the vertical grid lines on a map’s coordinate system, such as Universal Transverse Mercator (UTM) or the Military Grid Reference System (MGRS).
+It aligns with the map’s grid rather than with true or magnetic north.
+Because projecting a curved Earth onto a flat map introduces distortion, grid north drifts slightly from true north — a discrepancy called grid convergence that grows the farther you move from the projection’s central meridian.

 Key Differences